ibm-cloud-architecture/governed-ml-ops/README.md

    <i> Role </i>: This step needs to be executed by `ModelDataEngineer`.

    - Log into OpenPages as ModelDataEngineer.
 From the task list, select the model corresponding to the unique model name as obtained from `Model Governance Initiation` Module.
    - Review the necessary information (Model Details, Model Catalog, Details about Data Source etc.) needed for data sourcing.
+This is for Reviewing or Information purposes only.
+No action needs to be taken in Openpages yet.

 3.b In this sub-step, we create a joined virtualized view of the raw dataset by navigating back to home page URL of the Cloud Pak For Data.
 The Virtualized Dataset will then be added to your respective catalog and profiled.